superpermutators/superperm/FastDCM/README.md

 To build the program under MacOS, make that downloaded directory your current directory, then type:

-`gcc FastDCM.c -o3 -framework OpenCL -o FastDCM`
+`gcc FastDCM.c -O3 -framework OpenCL -o FastDCM`

 To build the program under Linux:

-`gcc FastDCM.c -o3 -lOpenCL -o FastDCM`
+`gcc FastDCMTest.c -O3 -lm -lOpenCL -o FastDCMTest`

 Building under Windows is still experimental.
 You will probably need to download an SDK (software development kit) that offers support for the `OpenCL` protocol from the manufacturer of your GPU, such as NVidia or AMD, which will contain the libraries and header files that your compiler needs to build the program.